kyberdrb/clean_pacman_cache_dir/README.md

    6. Iterate the rest of the filename and character-by-character fill the variable `downloadedPackageVersion`
    7. Extract the package `installedVersion` from the `downloadedPackageVersion` with a regular expression that searches for each architecture `-(x86_64|any).pkg.*` and replaces matching text (the trailing one with architecture and extensions) with an empty text `""` leaving only the package installedVersion and save it back to the variable `downloadedPackageVersion`
    8. Use the `packageName` to find the matching key in the `installedPackages` collection
-      1. When the key is found (and thus the package is locally installed on the system), add a new entry to `relatedDownloadedFiles` using the `downloadedPackageVersion` a key
+      1. When the key is found (and thus the package is locally installed on the system), add a new entry to `packageVersionsWithRelatedDownloadedFiles` using the `downloadedPackageVersion` a key
       2. When the key is missing (`nullptr`) (and thus the package had been uninstalled from the system), add the `filename` to the collection `packageFilesDesignatedForDeletion`
 3. Iterate all entries in `packageFilesDesignatedForDeletion`
    1. Move all entries into a separate directory `PACKAGE_CEMETERY` inside the pacman's cache directory